 The IRS And Bank Levies

 The IRS will resort to bank levies to deal with a difficult taxpayer.
 If you are negligent in paying your taxes, the IRS can request a levy on your bank account.
 An IRS bank levy will freeze the funds in your bank account and seize it.
+Levies are usually the result of poor or no communication between the taxpayer and the IRS.

-When a levy is initiated, the bank is required to provide bank balance information for all the taxpayer’s accounts.
-If the taxpayer honors the IRS request for information for the levy, it protects the right to privacy that the taxpayer has because the rights that the IRS gives pursuant to section 6333 are far less restrictive than those provided by general summons of section 7602.
+When a levy is initiated, the bank is required to provide bank balance information for all the taxpayer's accounts.
+If the taxpayer honors the IRS request for information for the levy, it protects the right to privacy that the taxpayer has, because the rights that the IRS gives pursuant to section 6333 are far less restrictive than those provided by general summons of section 7602.
 Faster reaction to a levy inquiry saves both the taxpayer and the bank time in dealing with a summons.

 If you cooperate with the IRS, you will still be expected to pay the taxes due, but there may be some kind of time leniency towards you.
+They may be willing to reduce or waive certain fines and can work with you.

 If the information requested is provided at the time the levy is served and the bank records indicate a small amount of funds available in the bank account to result in insufficient funds, the levy may not be processed.